 Tired of fighting dull hair and tired skin?
 We feel your pain.
-January can be a brutal month for your beauty regime, what with its drying winds and sudden cold snaps.
+This time of year can be brutal for your beauty regime, what with its drying winds and sudden cold snaps.
 Those of us lucky enough to live in the southern latitudes have a bit of extra protection, but the truth is that winter weather pretty rough on everyone’s hair and skin.

 Luckily your hands aren’t completely tied.
 We asked some of our top stylists for their top tips on damage prevention, and then put together this article – so that you could get on top of those pesky winter hair woes.

 First things first, a daily routine is absolutely essential.
 According to our stylists, regular care and maintenance is the first step to correcting the issues that lead to dry or damaged hair.
 Not to mention the single best thing you can do to protect your skin and hair from further damage.